Tec43/build-revanced-collab/README.md

 ```
 >Note: The main command whoch you need to edit is
 `!additional_args="" what_to_patch="youtube" sh -c "$(curl https://raw.githubusercontent.com/XDream8/revanced-creator/main/patch.sh)"`
->The commands present above is to install java and to download apk,patches,cli etc.
+>The commands present above in the collab is to install java and to download apk,patches,cli etc.

 # How to include or exclude patches?
 **We can include patches using -i patch_name in the additional_args.**